quantstamp/qsp-protocol-audit-contract/README.md

 1. `npm run command-dev -- -a=whitelist -p=0x123456789` whitelists a node defined by a given address
 1. `npm run command-dev -- -a=set-max-assigned -p=100` sets "maximum assigned nodes"
+1. `npm run command-dev -- -a=get-next-audit-request` calls `getNextAuditRequest()` on the contract.
+May be useful for cleaning up the audit waiting queue.

 ## Deploy to Ganache